Bl4omArchie/chiffre-de-GS/README.md

 cipher = ['147321977194146730277214']
 ```

 Note: This only some test, nothing is done know !
+And also in the implementation of my cipher, the key isn't really important know, for the moment i work on the decryption so I didn't define precisely what the key is going to be.